This blog may contain affiliate links. Read our disclosure policy for more info.

 12 BEST Stops on the Drive from Calgary to Golden

 Calgary is the largest city in Alberta and home to a large international airport – so it really is a popular place to begin any road trip.

 Despite being a major city in the plains, Calgary has a variety of fun things to do.
 In fact, the city’s position provides it with a leg up on the competition.
 It is home to a huge international airport as well as being on the brink of the Rocky Mountains.
-As a result, Calgary has become a popular port of entry in Canada, surrounded by natural beauty!
+As a result, Calgary has become a popular port of entry in Canada, and starting point for tours of the Canadian Rockies.
+It’s surrounded by natural beauty!

 So, since you’re going to be in town, you may as well spend some time seeing the city and take advantage of the city’s lower lodging costs than the adjacent Rocky Mountain resorts.

 Calgary is especially a sight to see in the winter.
 While they may be cold, you’re still likely to have plenty of sunny days!
 Calgary actually has the most days of sunshine out of any Canadian city at 333 days a year!
 Even if you’re trying to dodge the cold or rain, there are plenty of fun indoor activities to keep you busy!